MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/waveactiveallequal.md

 ---
 # <a name="waveactiveallequal-function"></a>Função WaveActiveAllEqual

-Retornará true se a expressão for a mesma para cada faixa ativa na onda atual (e, portanto, uniforme entre ela).
+Retornará true se a expressão for a mesma para cada pista ativa na onda atual (e, portanto, uniforme em toda a ti).

 ## <a name="syntax"></a>Sintaxe